OrderLab/Anduril/README.md

 AppenderDynamicMBean 209
 ...
 ```
-For artifact evaluation, we do not have this stage because the results are already achived and there is no need to rerun them.
 ## Peform static analysis
 The scripts are in directory `tool/bin`.
 For case `case_name`, `analyzer-${case_name}.sh` will output causal graph `tree.json` in the directory you run the script and the instrumented class files.
 There is another post-processing step on the generated instrumnted class files through scripts in `tool/move`.
 ```bash